 Metaphase/Spindle Checkpoint and cyclin-CDKs

 The tension built within the spindles activates anaphase-promoting complex (APC) which degrades cyclin B and, in turn, causes breakdown of proteins (securing, separase, cohesin) which bind the chromosomes together.

 Role of p53 Gene

 In case of defective or absence of p53 gene, damaged and mutated DNA is passed on to the cells and leads to the development of cancer.
 Mutated p53 gene is responsible for healthy completion of the cell cycle.

 These genes regulate cell growth, differentiation, and proliferation, and tend to inhibit apoptosis.
 Any mutation in the gene or over-expression will stimulate them to transform into oncogenes, and eventually result in uncontrolled cell proliferation progressing to cancer.

 Some proto-oncogenes include growth factors, RAS proteins, and Src kinase.

 - Growth factors induce cell proliferation.
 Growth factor receptors are increased in cases of breast cancer.

 - RAS protein is involved in signaling a pathway in cell proliferation.
-Mutation of RAS protein leads to myeloid leukemia, thyroid tumour, and adenocarcinoma of pancreas and colon.
+Mutation of RAS protein leads to myeloid leukemia, thyroid tumor, and adenocarcinoma of pancreas and colon.
 It is activated by mutation in 20 —30% of all cancers.